 It’s been well reported that millennials are snapping up Tesla rival NIO’s shares.
 So if you want to get involved, how do you buy NIO shares?

-Here are some brokers and types of account listed on the Good Money Guide where you can buy NIO shares as either a stock, CFD or spread bet.
+Here are some brokers and types of account listed on the Good Money Guide where you can invest in NIO shares as either a stock, CFD or spread bet.